Light Painting a WWII Piper L-4 N33579 and a WWII Willys “MB” Jeep

 Light Painting AH-1F “Cobra” N826HF

-The night after light painting the AirCam, Joannie and I headed to Hampton, Georgia, where we had two amazing projects lined up!
-This one, of AH-1F “Cobra” N826HF, and a second one of UH-1H "Huey" N426HF.
+The night after light-painting the AirCam, Joannie and I headed to Hampton, Georgia, where we had an amazing project lined up to light-paint a pair of helicopters!
+This one, of AH-1F “Cobra” N826HF, and a UH-1H "Huey" N426HF.

 Both helicopter light painting projects were created in the hangar at the Army Aviation Heritage Foundation & Flying Museum in Hampton, Georgia.

-After assessing the size of these helicopters (they are big!), we chose to light paint each one separately.
-Doing so makes each one the star of the show and much larger in the imagery.
+However, after assessing the size of these helicopters (they are really big), we chose to light-paint each one separately.
+By doing so, it makes each one the star of the show and, of course, much larger in the imagery.

 A patriotic light painting of AH-1F “Cobra” N826HF created in the hangar at the Army Aviation Heritage Foundation & Flying Museum in Hampton, Georgia.